 A “cancelled call” on an iPhone refers to a phone call that has been terminated before the conversation could take place.
 This means that the person who was trying to call ended before being answered or reached.

-In another simple language, a “canceled call” in your call record indicates a disconnected call that was not successfully completed.
+In another simple language, a “cancelled call” in your call record indicates a disconnected call that was not successfully completed.
 It indicates a fault in your phone.
 However, even if the call ends before the other person answers, it goes straight to voicemail, the call log will still register the call as a cancelled call.

 What Are The Reasons For A Cancelled Call On An iPhone?